Thoracic Spine Injuries, and How To Recover From Them

 The spinal cord can be compressed or severed at the point of a spinal fracture.
 The first test a doctor will order is usually an X-ray, followed by a CT scan or an MRI, or both.
 (CT scans generally show bones better, while MRIs show soft tissue injuries better)

-An initial diagnosis is made when the patient is first admitted to the hospital, but the maximum medical improvement that a person achieves will not be known until swelling of the spinal cord has gone down and he or she has undergone rehabilitation.
+An initial diagnosis is made when the patient is first admitted to the hospital, but the maximum medical improvement that a person achieves will not be known until swelling of the spinal cord has reduced and he or she has undergone rehabilitation.
 Steroids are used to reduce swelling, and the injured person will be immobilized for a period of time.
 If a bone fracture or fragment is pressing on the nerve, the patient will also have to undergo surgery.

 The Importance Of Rehabilitation With Thoracic Spine Injury